Config

 sim.sim.dt = 0.01

-resonances will not override these values.
+resonances will not override these values if Simulation has been already instantiated.
 It sets it only once through initialisation from config.

 Matrices